iAM-AMR/sawmill/README.md

 The bootstrap installation method is the quickest and easiest way of getting started with `sawmill`, and is best-suited for novice R users, or experienced R users who want to quickly process timber with default settings.

-These instructions will walk you through how to download and install `sawmill`, and run it's processing pipeline.
+These instructions will walk you through how to download and install `sawmill`, and run its processing pipeline.

 #### You Will Need: